wyavern/Random-Content-Mod/README.md

 #
 # Questions
 (The mod isn't really popular, but this is just in case anyone has questions about it)
 1. Q - Why are most sprites not drawn by me?
-A - I am bad and slow and drawing.
+A - I am bad and slow at drawing.
 If I did draw everything by myself the updates would take far longer to release.